 Viennese coffeehouses — a slice of Viennese tradition — have always been the perfect places to sit and watch the world go by, for hours on end.
 In addition to the traditional Kaffehaus, there are a number of contemporary cafes around the city to celebrate the fine art of coffee making.

-I have spent a fair share of my life exploring coffee estates in India and other countries (eg the popular Kabbinakad in Coorg in India that is said to have the best coffee in entire Asia) but the coffee culture in Vienna was unbeatable.
+I have spent a fair share of my life exploring coffee estates in India and other countries (eg the popular Kabbinakad in Coorg in India is said to have the best coffee in Asia) but the coffee culture in Vienna was unbeatable.

 As recommended, and personally explored, the best coffee in Vienna can be found in the 1st district at Caffecouture, in Palais Ferstel.

-An award-winning barista, they even roast their own beans, of course!
+An award-winning barista, they even roast their beans, of course!
 Kaffeebar Balthasar, Kaffeefabrik, Kaffemilk, are few other names high on the chart.
 But as the truth goes, there is virtually no end to the variety of coffee you can drink in Vienna, and with more than 1,000 cafes and espresso bars to choose from it could take a lifetime, and a lot of money, to sample all the options!

 More Things To See In Vienna